Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 The Entity had a delicate balancing act to perform when infiltrating the core of the Hierarchy’s decision-making process.
 Higher-ranked Igraens had access to more information and even direct contact with **0002** but were under ever-tighter scrutiny and pressure to adhere to the Hierarchy’s dogma.

 Lower ranks enjoyed a certain liberty to be the voice of constructive dissent.
-They were the system’s *‘devil’s advocates,’* who could propose counter-doctrinal ideas without automatically becoming the target of suspicion and thus were easier to infiltrate while avoiding suspicion...at the expense of having sharply curtailed influence.
+They were the system’s *‘devil’s advocates,’* who could propose counter-doctrinal ideas without automatically becoming the target of suspicion and thus were easier to infiltrate while avoiding suspicion... at the expense of having sharply curtailed influence.

 The Entity had solved the issues this raised by calving off copies of itself to infiltrate the Hierarchy on multiple levels.
 It had avoided the single-digit ranks, but there were Entity instances embedded among the Hierarchy all the way from the high thousands right down to Instance-19, which had successfully infiltrated the double-digits and had been successfully posing as **0094**